Exploring the physics behind the non-thermal emission from star-forming galaxies detected in gamma rays: Conclusions

 \item A scaling law $B = B_0 (\dot{M}_*/10\,\rm M_{\odot} \rm yr^{-1})^\beta$ is compatible with the observed data for $\beta = 0.3$, which suggests that the magnetic field strength is regulated by stationary MHD turbulence.
 Higher beta values are also compatible with data limited to the range of high SFR.
 The normalisation value that best describes the magnetic field at $10\,\rm M_{\odot} \rm yr^{-1}$ is of the order of $100 ~\mu$G. \item The coexistence of synchrotron components from both primary and secondary electrons is mandatory to reproduce the slope of the $L_{1.4 \mathrm{GHz}}$--SFR correlation.
 Such a slope reflects the transport conditions of primary protons and could provide indications of a transition to a calorimetric regime. \item High temperatures of $10^4$--$10^5$~K for the ionised gas are more suitable to explain the emission of the ULIRGs. \item Galaxies behave as good proton calorimeters for SFR $\gtrsim 30 \, \rm M_{\odot} \, yr^{-1}$.
 Such a calorimetry can be assessed via observations in $\gamma$-rays.
 On the contrary, relativistic electrons, despite reaching also the calorimetric limit for SFR $\gtrsim 5 \, \rm M_{\odot} \, yr^{-1}$, are hard to assess given that their emission is not completely dominant for all SFRs in either the radio or the $\gamma$-ray band. \item Different wind prescriptions depending on the SFR of the galaxy yield a good description of the $L_\gamma$--SFR correlation.
-In particular, an alfvenic wind is proposed to dominate in low-SFR galaxies, whereas a thermally-driven wind would better describe the outflow at high SFRs. \end{itemize}
+In particular, an alfvenic wind is proposed to dominate in low-SFR galaxies, whereas a thermally-driven wind would better describe the outflow at high SFRs. \end{itemize} The SMC deserves a more thorough discussion.
+It is the galaxy at the lower end of the SFR range, separated by far from the next one, and therefore may play an important role in model fitting.
+Its non-thermal luminosity is almost always underpredicted by our models.
+It might be argued that this might be the result of additional contributions from either unresolved point-like sources or from the halo.
+However, this seems very improbable, due to the short distance and extended nature of this galaxy.
+The discrepancy can be mitigated taking into account the uncertainty in the current SFR estimates for the SMC.
+We have used the K20 value ($0.027\,\mathrm{M}_\odot \, \mathrm{yr}^{-1}$) obtained from an H$\alpha$/IR proxy, sensitive to the SFR in a time interval of $\sim 10\,\mathrm{Myr}$, whereas it has been found that the SMC has a complex SFR history with recent bursts of up to ten times this value \citep{Harris2004}.
+An increase of the SFR of the SMC of 0.5--1~dex results almost always in a better agreement between observations and our $L_{1.4 \mathrm{GHz}}$-SFR and $L_{150 \mathrm{MHz}}$-SFR modelled correlations at low SFRs.

 Enlarging the current sample of $\gamma$-ray emitting SFGs, and developing reliable techniques capable of distinguishing the emission associated with AGNi hosted by some galaxies of the sample is necessary to obtain a more accurate $L_{\gamma}$-SFR correlation.
 A larger sample of galaxies detected in $\gamma$-rays would also yield a more accurate $L_{\gamma}$--$L_\mathrm{1.4 \rm GHz}$ correlation, which is important for two reasons.
 The first one is that it could provide an independent method for the classification of $\gamma$-ray galaxies, in addition to the standard one based on the spectral index determination.
 The second one is that it could be used to estimate the contribution of SFGs to the $\gamma$-ray background, by extrapolating the radio luminosity function to high redshift.